directus/directus/docs/guides/real-time/subscriptions/websockets.md

 Refer to the [Fields Query Parameter](/reference/query.html#fields) docs for more information on specifying what data should be returned.

-## Having Multiple Subscriptions
+## Using UIDs

-You can have multiple ongoing subscriptions at a time.
-When doing so, it is highly recommended to add an additional `uid` property to your subscription, which will be included in related item change events.
+You can have multiple ongoing CRUD operations and subscriptions at a time.
+When doing so, it is highly recommended to add an additional `uid` property to your request, which will be included in related item change events.

 ```json
 {